chandrasekharpanigrahy/rate-limiter/README.md

    <version>${version.number}</version>
 </dependency>
 ```
-## Rate Limiter can be configured
+## Rate Limiter can be configured based on need
     Rate limiter can be configured with propertied like below
     rate-limiter:
         unit: SECOND
         limit: 3

     unit can be SECOND or MINUTE
     limit - the number of request for a unit
     example - in the above configuration 3 request are allowed per second.